kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/curation_log.md

 - [x] Begin Curator Log to track curation decisions
     > - This curation log is not the format I would prefer but my curation log automation program is being designed.
     > - Since we are using the Dataverse API to upload and update files in our dataset via a Jupyter notebook, I need to write and test the Python scripts to ensure the processes I will use are reproducible.
 I created a reusable Python package (https://github.com/kuhlaid/DvApiMod5.13) and testing notebook (https://github.com/kuhlaid/dv-api-test) to ensure I could test all API calls.
 I then integrated the DvApiMod5.13 package into my existing curation notebook from a year ago which required some rewriting of code.
-    > - Once the dataset data is processed then the notebook to describe the dataset is written and tested.
+    > - The process for publishing the dataset is a bit convoluted since we have one process to upload files to the dataset and another to verify the upload was successful.
+The reason we do it this way is because we can rely on reproducible automation scripts to update our dataset consistently more so than relying on manually updating the dataset repository.
+We have a 'private' Notebook that processes identifying data and anonymizes it, then uploads the data files to the repository.
+We then use a secondary 'public' Notebook which is provided with the dataset to generate a README file that describes the dataset files and data table properties using the data uploaded to the repository to check that our data exists in the repository as we expect it to be.
+Finally we return back to the 'private' Notebook to remove the dataset draft and upload the final copy which contains the latest generated README Notebook and our final curation log.
+Then we push copies of the README, curation log, and metadata for the dataset to a Docusarus documentation site.
+At this point we review and publish the dataset or rerun this whole process as needed.

-- [ ] Open the related article and supporting information if available
+- [x] Open the related article and supporting information if available
 - [x] Inventory the dataset
   - [x] Identify file formats
-    > Images were originally captured in JPEG format and the image copies were processed through automated Photoshop scripts that corrected the image metadata, deidentified the images, and saved the final images to PNG format.
+    > Images were originally captured in JPEG format and the image copies were processed through automated Photoshop scripts that corrected the image metadata, anonymized the images, and saved the final images to PNG format.
     > Data-tables are saved to CSV file format so they can be easily parsed through scripts.

   - [x] Review file organization, hierarchy, and naming convention(s)
     > See the next step on image organizing.
-All files have a hierarchy 'tag' defined for them so while there is no explicit hierarching within a Dataverse datset, the tags mimic a hierarchy within a 'tree view'.
+All files have a hierarchy 'tag' defined for them so while there is no explicit hierarchy within a Dataverse dataset, the tags mimic a hierarchy within a 'tree view'.
 Images were named using the categorical numbering assigned to the image types and to force the user to refer to the README file for details.
 The main README file is a Jupyter notebook for displaying not

   - [x] Extract zip files when possible
     > Since the Dataverse lumps dataset files into flat structure by default, it would have been difficult for users to find the README file in the dataset file list with thousands of images.
 For this reason I double-zipped image files into archives based on image position (single zipped files would automatically extract all images into the root dataset directory which I did not want).
 This meant only ~20 files were listed in the dataset instead of 11,000.
 Archiving the images in the also enables users to only download the types of images they are interested in without the need to download the entire dataset (which is rather large in size).